leonardinius/leonardinius.github.io/_posts/2014-08-06-devops-101-on-saltstack-example.md

  - The support of stack [updates] [33] <br/>
-   You modify AWS CloudFormation JSON template file and in most cases AWS is able to use it as new state to stack into (you still need to read each particular resource documentation to see whether the resource suports the update operation and what does it mean in each particular case).
-In real life it means you could control the amount of EC2 instances, security groups rules, all the bits of your particular environment (AWS CloudFormation Stack) from the same versioned, stored in VCS definition.
+   You modify AWS CloudFormation JSON template file and in most cases AWS is able to use it as new state to stack into (you still need to read each particular resource documentation to see whether the resource supports the update operation and what does it mean in each particular case).

  - Last, but not least - Atomicity of operations and treating stack as whole<br/>
    It either updates fully, or not.
 It isn't stuck in the middle (at least it shouldn't).
 And if something went wrong, the whole update could be cancelled.
 I also found _wholism_ quite useful during early prototype phase.
-   I could easily create POC environment, play with it for a while and then drop it completely with all associated resources.
+   I would create POC environment, play with it for a while and then drop it completely with all associated resources.
 Very handy.

-At the moment we use hand-crafted AWS CloudFormation templates, mostly from the control point of view.
+At the moment of writing we use hand-crafted AWS CloudFormation templates, mostly from the control point of view.
 We wanted to keep it as simple and plain as possible, with as little intermediate transformation, magic or whatever else involved in the middle.

 Having said that, we are keeping eyes on alternative approaches, such as: